 STRUCTURE AND FUNCTION

-The Office of Campus Recreation administers and coordinates the facility use of the Aebersold Student Recreation Center, Recreational Sports Complex, campground and ski lodge.
+The Office of Campus Recreation administers and coordinates the facility use of the Aebersold Student Recreation Center (ARC), McFarland Recreational Sports Complex (MAC), campground and ski lodge.
 Campus Recreation offers programs in aquatics, fitness, group exercise, intramural sports, informal recreation, outdoor adventures, safety and special events.
 These programs are utilized as learning laboratories for wellness concepts and overall student development.
 Campus Recreation programs and services will be reviewed annually by the Advisory Council and a report with any recommendations forwarded to the Assistant Vice President for Student Life and the Vice President for Student Life.

 The Office of Campus Recreation is an auxiliary operation with distinct budgets and funding sources for the operation and programming of the various components of the office.
 Budget Specifics are:

-¨ Provide for personnel costs and operational expenses.
+* Provide for personnel costs and orational expenses

-¨ Provide for ARC, Recreational Sports Complex, Ski Lodge and Campground facility enhancement and expansion and preservation.
+* Provide for ARC, MAC, Ski Lodge and Campground facility enhancement and expansion and preservation

-¨ Provide revenue used to support the regularly scheduled programs offered, in but not limited to, aquatic classes, climbing wall clinics and programs, cycle aerobics, fitness programs, group exercise classes, outdoor recreation, safety certifications, informal recreation, intramural sports (A portion of the funding to support intramural sports is enhanced from the Student Government Association Cooperative Activities Board), kayak roll clinics, outdoor adventure trips and other special events and programs.
+* Provide revenue used to support the regularly scheduled programs offered, in but not limited to, aquatic classes, climbing wall clinics and programs, cycle aerobics, fitness programs, group exercise classes, outdoor recreation, safety certifications, informal recreation, intramural sports (A portion of the funding to support intramural sports is enhanced from the Student Government Association Cooperative Activities Board), kayak open sessions, outdoor adventure trips and other special events and programs.